zhoujh30/CarND-Advanced-Lane-Lines-P4/README.md

 ### Camera Calibration

 I started by using [OpenCV](http://opencv.org/) functions `findChessboardCorners` and `drawChessboardCorners` in the 2nd cell of the [Jupyter notebook](https://github.com/zhoujh30/CarND-Advanced-Lane-Lines-P4/blob/master/Advanced_Lane_Finding.ipynb) to identify corners of a list of chessboard pictures from different perspectives.
-Here is an example pair of pictures before and after corners were found:
+For example, here are two pairs of pictures before and after corners were found:

 <p align="center">
   <img src="./output_images/1_calibration.jpg">